 Steady Type is a keyboard designed for people with hand tremors.
 It allows people with hand tremors — even severe hand tremors — to type accurately and relatively quickly.
 It provides a solution where none currently exists.

-Note: Steady Type can be delivered as a third-party application on both iOS and Android, but on iOS it cannot give people with hand tremors a complete solution. iOS places several restrictions on third-party keyboards
+Note: Steady Type can be delivered as a third-party application on both iOS and Android, but on iOS it cannot give people with hand tremors a complete solution because of several restrictions iOS places on third-party keyboards

 They cannot be used to enter passwords.